-Trout Adventure is designed to give youngsters an awareness, understanding and appreciation of the importance of our nation’s aquatic resources with an emphasis on conservation, protection and restoration of coldwater ecosystems.
-The kids will learn about stream ecology, brook trout restoration, stream physics and chemistry and aquatic entomology.
-They will experience fly tying, fly fishing and snorkeling in the Little River and its Middle Prong; and they will enjoy many other activities including hiking, learning how to cast using a fly rod, and learn essential fly fishing knots.
+Summer Camp 2015 is designed to give kids an awareness, appreciation and understanding of the importance of our nation’s aquatic resources with an emphasis on conservation, protection and restoration of coldwater ecosystems.
+Participants will learn about stream ecology, brook trout restoration, stream physics and water chemistry, fishing etiquette and aquatic entomology.
+They will fish with fly fishing pros, learn how to tie flies with fly tying experts; and they will enjoy many other activities including hiking, learning how to cast using a fly rod, and learn essential fly fishing knots.
 Swimming, basketball and other activities will also be available.

-GSMIT is in Walker Valley on the banks of the Middle Prong of Little River, a coldwater stream containing brook, brown and rainbow trout.
+GSMIT is in Walker Valley on the banks of Little River’s Middle Prong, a coldwater stream-containing brook, brown and rainbow trout.
 Facilities include dormitories, dining hall, classrooms, outdoor meeting shelters, bookstore/gift shop and full-time professional staff.

-Trout Adventure 2014 will begin on Monday afternoon, June 16, and end at noon on Saturday, June 21.
-Girls and boys 12 to 15 years of age as of June 16 are eligible to apply.
-Trout Unlimited will accept a total of 12 participants (a minimum of two girls).
+Summer Camp 2015 will begin on Monday afternoon, June 15, and end at noon Saturday, June 20.
+Boys and girls 12 to 15 years old as of June 15 are eligible to apply.
+Trout Unlimited will accept a total of 14 participants.
 Tuition is $495; insurance coverage is supplied by GSMIT.
 A minimum of two girls is required, and applicants should be in good physical condition.
 While camp activities are not akin to a military boot camp, activities may be somewhat more physically demanding than some youth are accustomed to.